 This is one that I am sometimes guilty of.
 I eat way too much and then feel over full afterwards.
 By reducing your portion sizes just a little bit you can save a considerable amount of money over time.
 It is also much better for your overall health.
 Reducing your portion sizes will also help reduce food wastage because you won’t find yourself cooking as much.

-This should also apply to those much loved nibbles that we all indulge in with a beer or a wine at the end of the day, chippies, biccies, cheese, dip – you know the ones I’m talking about!
-Again this is healthier for us, especially if we are sitting in a car for long periods of time and not getting the exercise that we should be.
+This should also apply to those much loved nibbles that we all indulge in.
+You know the ones I’m talking about -chippies, biccies, cheese, dip.
+Again this is healthier for us.
+Especially if we are sitting in a car for long periods of time and not getting the exercise that we should be.

 BUY FROM ROADSIDE STALLS